0xfederama/synchronized-queue/README.md

 ## License

-Under the MIT License, you can do whatever you want with this library, even use it in closed source projects.
-Despite that, a mention would be appreciated :wink:.
+Under the MIT License, you can do whatever you want with this library.
+Anyway, a mention would be appreciated :wink:.